Showing posts with label brain function. Show all posts

 4. Affects Sleep and Memory Consolidation 😴

-• Excessive screen time, especially before bed, disrupts sleep quality, impairing memory consolidation.
+• Excessive screen time, especially before bed, disrupts sleep quality and impairs memory consolidation.

 • Blue light exposure reduces melatonin production, affecting cognitive function and recall abilities.